 Further account protection with Port Validation

 This is a free account level feature that adds additional security to port out requests (transferring of your T-Mobile number to another carrier).
-It requires that a 6-to-15 digit password you create must also be validated by the new carrier before your number can be ported.
-Should you yourself choose to transfer numbers at a later date, this password is your secure key to do so.
+It requires that a 6-to-15 digit PIN/passcode you create must also be validated by the new carrier before your number can be ported.
+Should you as the account owner choose to port-out numbers at a later date, this PIN/passcode is your secure key to do so.